-The UTR calculations, attached as Schedule A to this Decision and Rate Order, appropriately reflect the OEB's decisions for the Ontario transmitters on their 2023 revenue requirements, the allocation of those revenue requirements to transmission rate pools, and their charge determinants.
-The UTRs are approved, effective January 1, 2023.
+The OEB finds that the UTR calculations attached as Schedule A to this Decision and Rate Order appropriately reflect the necessary adjustments to the 2023 UTRs to remove the amounts associated with misallocated tax savings, which were previously approved for recovery to June 30, 2023.
+The updated UTRs are approved, effective July 1, 2023.